14 Simple Scope of Work Templates (Word) | Free Downloads

 Milestones

-Project Reports
+Project reports

 Within the duration of project implementation, you will be expected to deliver project reports at some intervals.
 These reports are necessary as they provide a formal record of the progress of the project.

-Tips for writing a good scope of work
+Tips for Writing a Good Scope of Work

-As a project manager, writing a good scope of work enables you to get maximum out of your project.
+As a project manager, writing a good SOW enables you to get maximum out of your project.
 This, in turn, helps you earn a good reputation as well as maintain positive customer relations.
 Plus, it helps in echoing your professionalism when approaching contracts.
-Therefore, the following tips will help you write a good scope of work for your clients.

 • First, before putting everything on writing, take some time to understand your customer’s requirements, preferences, and suggestions.